Digital-Geography/SCPG-Data/README.md

 The spatial unit of this dataset is a **hexagonal grid** with an approximate area of **0.15 km²** per cell.

-This dataset includes:
+These datasets include:
-- **Binomial Test Results**: Applied to the count of overlapping sketched polygons representing perceived safe and unsafe areas within each grid cell.
-The test determines whether the proportion of observations is statistically significant in classifying the cell as safe or unsafe.
+- **Binomial test results**: Based on the count of overlapping sketched polygons representing perceived safe and unsafe areas within each grid cell.
+The test determines whether the proportion of observations is statistically significant in classifying each cell as safe or unsafe.
-- **Local Spatial Autocorrelation Analysis (Moran’s I)**: Used to identify crime cold and hot spots by detecting spatial clustering patterns.

-To assess the **spatial crime perception gap**, two datasets were compared:
-1. **Perception Data**: Statistically significant cells classified as perceived safe or unsafe based on binomial test results.
-2. **Reference Data**: Defined by Local Indicators of Spatial Association (LISA) maps, where:
-   - `"High-High"` and `"High-Low"` clusters were considered crime hotspots (unsafe areas).
-   - `"Low-Low"`, `"Low-High"`, and `"not significant"` areas were classified as safe.
+- **Spatial crime perception gap (SCPG) classification**: To identify the SCPG type, the perception data — defined by statistically significant cells classified as perceived safe or unsafe based on binomial test results — was compared, using map algebra, with the results of the spatial autocorrelation analysis (Moran’s I).
+This analysis allowed the identification of crime cold and hot spots through the detection of spatial clustering patterns.

-Using map algebra, the perception maps and LISA maps were overlaid and analyzed.
-Each hexagonal cell was classified into one of the crime perception accuracy categories, allowing an evaluation of how well perceived safety aligns with actual crime hotspots.
+Each hexagonal cell was then classified into one of the crime perception accuracy categories, enabling an assessment of the alignment or mismatch between perceived safety and actual crime hotspots.

 | **Perception \ Reference** | **SAFE** (Reference)                 | **UNSAFE** (Reference)                |
 |----------------------------|--------------------------------------|--------------------------------------|